harveybsmith/Apriori-Recommendation-Algortihm-for-Supermarket-transactions-/README.md

 <img src = "images/AprioriAlgorithm.png" width=400>

-The support is similar to the intuition for Naive Bayesian Classification.
+The Support is similar to the intuition for Naive Bayesian Classification.
 So we have number of users who watched **Movie M** divided by the total number of users in a dataset, or the number of customers who bought **Product I** divided by total number of transactions.

 <img src = "images/AprioriSupport.png" width=400>

+In step two we find the Confidence.
+The confidence is the number of occurences (tranactions) with transactions containing #Item1 **and** #Item2 divided by transactions containing just #Item1.
+We are testing a **rule**.
+Here we have a **hypothesis** that people who bought #Item1 also are likely to like #Item2.
+Or people who saw (we assume, liked) Movie1 also liked Movie2.